-Henricus Historical Park is currently seeking several talented interns for the summer of 2017.
-An internship with Henricus provides a unique opportunity to assist with research, management, and interpretation of the site’s resources, while gaining professional experience through hands-on training.
+Henricus Historical Park is currently seeking several talented interns for the summer of 2019.
+An internship with Henricus provides a unique opportunity to assist with research, management, education, and interpretation of the site’s resources, while gaining professional experience through hands-on training.
 It is an ideal learning experience for students who have a strong interest in history, education, or a museum career.

 Interns will be assigned to one of the following areas:

 • Artifact Cataloging – Interns will work directly with the Education Supervisor in cataloging the site’s archaeology collection.

 • Educational Programming – Interns will work directly with members of the Education Department in planning and delivering educational programs, including the site’s summer camps.